Best gaming deals I’ve found for Black Friday 2024

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-After eight years of covering Black Friday, I can confidently say this year’s deals are some of the best I’ve seen.
-The Sony PS5 Slim is at its lowest-ever price, and Amazon’s Nintendo Switch OLED bundle deal includes a £20 discount, plus a game and Switch Online membership thrown in for free.
+After almost a decade of covering Black Friday, I can confidently say this year’s deals are some of the best I’ve seen, including the Sony PS5 Slim at its lowest-ever price.

-It’s not just about gaming gear, though.
-The rest of the IndyBest team and I are rounding up top discounts on TVs, Apple devices, beauty products, air fryers and more.
-If it’s gadgets to level up your gaming setup you’re after, though, I’ve got you covered.
+But it’s not just about gaming gear.
+The rest of the IndyBest team is busy rounding up top Cyber Monday discounts on TVs, Apple devices, beauty products, air fryers and more.
+But if it’s gadgets to level-up your gaming setup you’re after, I’ve got you covered.

 - Xbox Series S: Was £249.99, now £199.99, Argos.co.uk